GannettDigital/simulato/docs/pages/documentation/configuration-file.md

   * Example: `reporter: 'basic'`

 ### driver
-  * User to customize the selenium driver
+  * Use to customize the selenium driver
   * See [driver configuration](#driver-configuration)
   * Example: `driver: {<CUSTOM DRIVER CAPABILITIES>}`